PlanTL-GOB-ES/SPACCC_POS/README.md

 * the full wordform
 * the complete POS tag

+This annotation format is produced by running an script that converts the output of SPACC_POS-TAGGER.

 ## Corpus predictions

-The quality of the annotations at the level of sentence splitting carried out with FreeLing3.1, i.e. FreeLing prior its adaptation to the clinical corpus, was measured with the development corpus: 10% of the whole corpus, 100 randomly chosen texts.
-98.36% of the corpus was successfully annotated.
-The most frequent discrepancies were those related to adjectives and nouns and the use of 'se' in constructions in which the clitic is attached to a gerund.
+The quality of the annotations at the level of sentence splitting carried out by FreeLing prior its adaptation to the clinical corpus, was measured with the development corpus: 100 randomly chosen texts (10% of the whole corpus).
+98.36% of this corpus was successfully annotated.
+The most frequent discrepancies were those ones related to adjectives and nouns and the use of 'se' in constructions in which the clitic is attached to a gerund.